GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   Public officers sign up for their TechPass account using their official email address.
 An invitation link will be sent to this email address for them to accept.

+  ?> Note: As LiteMail accounts are not supported, upgrade to a standard mailbox before signing up for TechPass.
+Format of a standard, official email address of a public officer will be *your_name<span>@</span>agency.gov.sg*

   _To get a TechPass invitation link:_

   1. Go to [TechPass portal](http://portal.techpass.gov.sg) and click **Sign Up**.